jlento/atm-doc/EC-Earth3/3.3.1.1/README.md

 ### Prepare conda environment for Python 2, and running ec-conf GUI

+This step is optional, if you do not use ec-conf with GUI.

 First, install Miniconda3 as given in [Conda best practices](https://docs.csc.fi/#support/tutorials/conda/).
 Second, create a conda environment [conda-env.yaml](conda-env.yaml) and